-Isn’t it great when a naturally occurring ingredient can help with weight loss?
+Isn’t it great when an ingredient can help with weight loss?

 One such ingredient that’s attracted a lot of attention in recent years is konjac fibre.